Analysis | No, Joe Biden is not using a teleprompter in an interview

 Let’s begin with the clip.
 It comes from an interview with Telemundo anchor José Díaz-Balart on Sept.
 15. About midway through the interview, Díaz-Balart tells Biden that some viewers would like to ask him questions.
 Biden then turns his head away from Díaz-Balart to look at a screen, where a young woman asks whether he would continue the deportation policies from the Obama administration.

 The clip picks up several sentences into Biden’s answer.
 Biden is clearly still addressing the woman on the screen, although the viewer cannot see her in the frame.
-His head turned away from the camera position, in the direction of the screen, when he says, “There are going to be no deportations in the first 100 days of my campaign.”
+His head is turned away from the camera position, in the direction of the screen, when he says, “There are going to be no deportations in the first 100 days of my campaign.”
 (Presumably, he meant of his presidency.)
-Díaz-Balart then interrupts, clarifying Biden’s statement by asking: “Let me get that right.
+Díaz-Balart then interrupts, clarifying Biden’s statement by asking, “Let me get that right.
 You’re going to freeze deportations?”

 As Biden responds to Díaz-Balart, he continues to address the woman on the screen, leaving the appearance that he is looking off camera.
 After Biden says, “That’s number one,” he pauses and looks quizzically at the screen before saying, “Ok, I lost that lady.”
 Díaz-Balart begins to speak just as Biden says “lady,” making Biden’s last word difficult to hear on first listen.

 That’s where the text of the meme comes in.
-By adding the quote “Ok, I lost that line,” it quickly answers the viewer’s question — what was that last word?
-Moreover, since the viewer has none of the context about the woman on the screen, Biden’s puzzled look and off-camera focus appears to be even more evidence of teleprompter use, lending credence to the false narrative.
+By adding the quote, “Ok, I lost that line,” it quickly answers the viewer’s question — what was that last word?
+Moreover, because the viewer has none of the context about the woman on the screen, Biden’s puzzled look and off-camera focus appears to be even more evidence of teleprompter use, lending credence to the false narrative.

-Díaz-Balart told Politico that Biden indeed said “I lost the lady” when the “monitor went to black.”
-The Trump campaign declined to comment and Eric Trump did not respond to an email.
+Díaz-Balart told Politico that Biden indeed said, “I lost the lady,” when the “monitor went to black.”
+The Trump campaign declined to comment, and Eric Trump did not respond to an email.

 The Pinocchio Test

-The meme Eric Trump shared was a perfect package of misleading Internet.
+The meme Eric Trump shared was a perfect package of misleading online content.
 A cherry-picked clip that without context created the impression that something more nefarious happened.
 Titles filled in the story’s blanks, including a fake quote.

 The reality of a dropped connection and a blank screen is far less interesting than the prospect of a presidential candidate needing a teleprompter during an interview.
 But that’s what happened.